-University of North Carolina at Charlotte is one of the finest schools in the country for Germanic Languages.
+If you're looking for the best education available in Germanic Languages you can't do better than University of North Carolina at Charlotte.
 Charlotte, North Carolina is the best setting for students who get pleasure from the fast-paced urban lifestyle.

 Any student who is interested in Germanic Languages needs to take a look at University of Minnesota - Twin Cities.
-German graduates from University of Minnesota - Twin Cities earn a boost of around 1.4% above the average earnings of German graduates.
 With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 University of Georgia is a great decision for students pursuing a Germanic Languages degree.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.